neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 ### 6.3 The Custom Testing Framework: The Sort Checker

-Initially the testing framework only checked "sortedness" by checking the order of the elements in the array.
+Before we proceed to the collected data, we must first discuss the methods that were used to verify the integrity and validity of the sorted arrays.
+Initially, this was done by checking the order of the elements in the final array.
 If the array had its elements in a nondecreasing (or nonincreasing) arrangement, then the function would say the array was sorted.
 However, after debugging the more complicated algorithms, I encountered problems that made me realize this check was insufficient.
+Sometimes, due to logical bugs, certain entries would be duplicated and would overwrite other entries.
+It was then possible to have a sorted collection of elements but with some of the original entries missing in the final array.

+To remedy this, I implemented a binary search that checked if every element in the original array was also present in the final array.
+If the first check was positive (the array was in the correct order), then the checker would proceed to execute the binary search.
+All in all, this meant that the verification of the sortedness of the array will always take at most $\mathcal{O}(n \log n)$ (since a binary search taking $\mathcal{O}(\log n)$ would be conducted for $n$ different elements).

 ### 6.4 The Custom Testing Framework: Doing the Runs and Cycles

-As mentioned a number of times above, a testing framework was also constructed to aid in the comparison and analyses of the different algorithms.
-The framework allows us to execute a number of different *runs*, each of which perform a set of specific *cycles*.
-In this case, a run refers to different shufflings of records for a given $(N, P)$, while a cycle refers to a set of attempts (for all algorithms) to sort a certain shuffle.
-Multiple cycles ensure that we account for the actual time it takes each algorithm to sort a given array (in case outliers of bad timing happen to be present); runs allow us to be confident that the times we're getting aren't for a particularly "good" or "bad" shuffle (the shuffle wasn't unlikely).
-If this still isn't clear, the pseudocode below should elucidate what I mean:
+The custom testing framework allows us to execute a number of different ***runs***, each of which perform a set of specific ***cycles***.
+In this case, a run refers to a specific shuffling of records for a given $(N, P)$, while a cycle refers to a set of single attempts (for all algorithms) to sort a certain shuffle (if the meaning of $N$ and $P$ are unclear, refer to ***Shuffling, Entropy and Correlation***).
+Multiple cycles ensure that we account for the actual time it takes each algorithm to sort a given shuffle (in case outliers of "bad timing" happen to be present); runs allow us to be confident that the times we're getting aren't for a particularly "good" or "bad" shuffle (the shuffle wasn't an unlikely one).
+If this still isn't clear, the pseudocode below should illustrate what I mean:

 ```python